Accounting 101 - Financial Accounting » Spring 2021 » Chapter 9 Quiz

 When bonds are issued at face amount, what happens to the carrying value and interest expense over the life of the bonds?

-A. Carrying value and interest expense increase.
+Carrying value and interest expense increase.

-B. Carrying value and interest expense remain unchanged.
+Carrying value increases and interest expense decreases.

-C. Carrying value and interest expense decrease
+Carrying value and interest expense remain unchanged.

-D. Carrying value increases and interest expense decreases.
+Carrying value and interest expense decrease

 Question #3